osu-mercury-robotics/MercuryRoboticsWebsite/_resources/elec_pcb.md

 ### Simulation
 Simulation is essential and highly recommended.
 You will certainly find flaws in your design.
 Simulations won't guarantee your PCB will work.

 Unfortantantly, KiCad and EasyEDA's simulation tools are limited.
 We have had success with simulations in Capture PSpice and Multisim.
 PSpice and Multisim are free for OKSTATE students at the [software distribution website](https://it.okstate.edu/services/software-distribution/index.html).
+A free alternative is [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
+It has most of the same functions as PSpice, but is lighter weight.
+It does not integrate directly with PCB design tools.

 If you happen to be designing a DC/DC or AC/DC converter PCB, check out Texas Instrument's [WEBENCH](https://webench.ti.com/power-designer/).
 It will help you select components and provides simulation tools.